fairDataSociety/blossom/library/README.md

 extension in the Chrome store.
 But you can provide different one if you are running your own version of the extension.

+There might be multiple instances of the class, but when an instance is not needed anymore, the connection of that instance should be closed by calling the `closeConnection` method.

 Here is an example how to register a new user using the library:

 ```typescript